 Letchworth – The Grand Canyon of the East, New York

-Dubbed ‘the Grand Canyon of the East’, Letchworth State Park located on the Western side of New York’s popular Finger Lakes region is a bona fide hidden gem.
+Dubbed ‘the Grand Canyon of the East’, Letchworth State Park canyon is one of the biggest canyons in the US.
+It is located on the Western side of New York’s popular Finger Lakes region is a bona fide hidden gem.

 Letchworth is home to three impressive waterfalls, endless miles of forest hiking trails and an extraordinary 600 ft deep U-shaped canyon forged by the powerful Genesee River.